TheStarport/ChaosMod/README.md

 The requirements command will download needed dependencies, while the build command will install conan packages and prepare CMake presets. `-r` can be passed to the build command to prepare a release build on Windows.
 On the first run, a build will automatically be run to ensure everything works as intended.
+If you wish to use the clang compiler, rather than MSVC, which has more curated diagnostics, append `--clang` to the build command.

-After running the CLI, builds can be run manually via the following commands (for release, just change 'debug' to 'release'):
+After running the CLI, builds can be run manually via the following commands, like the previous, append `-clang` for building using the clang compiler (for release, just change 'debug' to 'release'):
 ```bash
 cmake --preset debug -S . -B ./build/Debug
 cmake --build ./build/Debug --target ChaosMod --config Debug